debiki/talkyard/docs/e2e-tests-readme.md

     Note: Whenever Yarn does something, you'll need to reinstall the Selenium files, because Yarn removes them.
 See https://github.com/yarnpkg/yarn/issues/1955
     That is, you need to run `s/selenium-install` again.
+     -->

 1. In yet another shell, run the test code.
 Do one of these:
+   (if there's an issue with node-fibers — then see the next step below)

         # Runs one test: (with "links" in the test file name)
         s/wdio target/e2e/wdio.conf.js --only links